darktable-org/darktable/README.md

 The master branch contains the latest version of the source code and is intended:
 * as a working base for developers,
 * for beta-testers to chase bugs,
-* for users willing to sacrifice stability for new features without waiting for next release.
+* for users willing to sacrifice stability for new features without waiting for the next release.

-The master branch comes with no guarantee of stability, might corrupt your database and XMP files, might result in loss of data and edits history, and temporarily break compatibility with previous versions and commits.
+The master branch comes with no guarantee of stability, might corrupt your database and XMP files, might result in loss of data and edits history or temporarily break compatibility with previous versions and commits.

-How dangerous is it ?
+How dangerous is it?
 Most of the time, it is fairly stable.
-As any rolling-release kind of deployment, bugs appear more often but are fixed faster too.
+As with any rolling-release kind of deployment, bugs appear more often but are fixed faster too.
 But sometimes, they result in losses or inconsistencies in the editing history of your pictures, which is fine if you don't need to open your edits again in the future, but maybe not if you manage an estate.

 After backing up your `~/.config/darktable` directory as well as the sidecar .XMP files of the pictures you will open with the master branch, you may get the source:

 ```bash
 git clone --recurse-submodules --depth 1 https://github.com/darktable-org/darktable.git
 cd darktable